-The Abyssinian or Aby as it is commonly referred to is arguably one of the oldest and most popular pedigreed cats in the world (as confirmed by the Cat Fanciers Association), but that doesn’t change the fact that most Americans have no idea what an Abyssinian cat is and why they should really want to own one!
+The Abyssinian, or Aby as it is commonly referred to, is arguably one of the oldest and most popular pedigreed cats in the world (as confirmed by the Cat Fanciers Association), but that doesn’t change the fact that most Americans have no idea what an Abyssinian cat is and why they should want to own one!

-We’ve got to admit that despite the fact that we love these little guys the truth is there isn’t a “perfect” cat breed that is going to meet everyone’s hope and wishes.
-This is why we wanted to take a moment a discuss what it might be like to one of these “ancient” creatures so that you’ll be better prepared to know if making one of them your own is the “right” choice for you.
+We’ve got to admit that even though we love these little guys, there isn’t a “perfect” cat breed that will meet everyone’s hopes and wishes.
+This is why we wanted to take a moment to discuss what it might be like to be one of these “ancient” creatures so that you’ll be better prepared to know if making one of them your own is the “right” choice for you.

 So, without further ado, let’s dive right in.

 Abyssinian Cat Breed Fast Facts

 Weight: 8 to 10 pounds

 Head Shape: Rounded, wedge shape

 The origin of the Abyssinian cat breed is a topic that will cause quite a few “cat fights” among any cat convention simply because there are so many theories out there, none of which have been proven beyond a shadow of a doubt. , However, most folks seem to agree that the Abyssinian Cat breed originated from the ancient lands of Abyssinia, now modern-day Ethiopia, hence their name Abyssinian.

 A few reports and studies suggest that the first members of the breed may have dwelled along the coast of the Indian Ocean and a few areas of Southeast Asia.
 Others say that Abyssinians were first bred in the United States in 1935.
 However, This latter idea is not one that we here at IndulgeYourPet subscribe to, even though we, as Americans, would love to be able to take credit for being the origin country of this magnificent cat.